 Medicare Part A

 This helps pay for hospitals, home health, hospice, and skilled-nursing facility care.
 Most people pay for this while they are working, so there is no monthly cost.
+Most (99%) Medicare beneficiaries pay $0 for their Part A premium since they accrued 40 work credits, which is roughly 10 years of work.
+For those who have 39-30 credits pay $232 and below 30 credits pay $422.
 You will have to pay some money when using the benefits.
+Click here to see 2018 Medicare Part A costs.

 Medicare Part B

 This is sometimes called Medicare Part C. Medicare Advantage Plans are different ways of getting benefits offered by Part A and Part B. The plans have contracts with the Medicare to provide insurance coverage.
-The plans may apply premiums deductibles and co-insurances.
+Plans are required to offer the same benefits as Part A and Part B as Original Medicare.
+The plans may apply premiums deductibles and co-insurances that are different from Original Medicare.
 Some also include extra benefits like dental and vision screenings.

 Medicare Part D

 This helps pay for medicine.
-To join, you must pick a plan run by a private company.
+To get coverage, you must join a plan run by a private company.
 Each plan has a different monthly cost.
 You will normally pay some money when you pick up your medicine.

 Am I eligible?